What are the rules of pickleball?

 A winning point that has been made from the wrong position by the wrong server may be canceled if the error is raised before the acquisition of another point or until the other team has performed a service.

 The person who receives the service is placed on the other side of the net in the area diagonally with the server.
 In doubles, it is from the even zone that the first receiver will take the first serve.

-A service that touches the net and which falls despite everything in the service area is a “Let” and is taken again.
+A service that touches the net and which falls despite everything in the service area is a “Let” and is retaken.
 Before serving, the server must ensure that all players are ready.
-Take a few moments to make sure your partner is ready as well as your opponents.
+Take a few moments to make sure your partner is prepared as well as your opponents.